 These are the kinds of things that make the departure of summer worth it.
 That and tall Cole Haan boots with Nike soles and cardigans that feel like cashmere (but aren't because I can't afford that).

 Here's to everything that makes fall worth it.
-Including the perfect excuse to get cuddled up on the couch with a good book, fuzzy socks, and one of these suckers.
+Including the perfect excuse to get cuddled up on the couch with a good book, fuzzy socks, and a pumpkin pie milkshake.

 What makes fall worth it to you?